Geographic Information Services (GIS)

 The City has hundreds of layers of GIS data in a centralized database.
 This data is available to City staff and the public through download or on CD.
-Also, this data can be searched online in the Raleigh Geoportal.Learn more about Geographic Digital Data Management
+Also, this data can be searched online via Open Raleigh GIS Data.Learn more about Geographic Digital Data Management

 Addressing and Property Records Management

 GIS staff is responsible for address assignment and verifications; street name approval and street name changes; and creating and updating property records in City databases.
 The group provides addressing and land records subject matter expertise as part of the plan review and permitting processes.
 GIS staff is the point of contact and property records liaison with Wake County.